Titanium Dioxide: A Carcinogen

 Titanium dioxide has been classified by the International Agency for Research on Cancer (IARC) as an IARC Group 2B carcinogen ''possibly carcinogen to humans''.

 This has instilled fear into the minds of consumers who wish to use clean, safe ingredients in their cosmetics.
-We have received several inquiries into the safety of TD in our formulations.
-It is my goal to study the data diligently before eliminating ingredients without concrete evidence of toxicity.
+As a beauty brand, we occasionally receive inquiries regarding the safety of TD in our formulations.
+It is our goal to study the data diligently before eliminating ingredients without concrete evidence of toxicity.

 The three main routes of exposure: